SoftXperience/home-assistant-foxess-api/README.md

 ## API calls rate limit

 Each API key is limited to 1440 calls per day.
-As we need 2 calls per update, the update interval is set to 3 minutes to have some reserve.
-Also, it looks like the update interval of the datalogger is also greater than 1 minute.
+As we need 2 calls per update, the update interval is set to 3 minutes to be safe.
+Also, according to my monitoring, the datalogger seems to only update every 4-6 minutes anyways.